-Improvised Explosive Devices to Police Explosives Technician - IED Recognition & Reconstruction
+Improvised Explosive Devices to Police Explosives Technician - IED Recognition and Reconstruction

 |Session(s)||Location||Start date||End date|